rafacazal12/rafacazal12/README.md

 ### What do I do?

 - 💻 **Coding**: I love writing clean and efficient code and in my career I've worked with languages such as C#, Java, Node.js and Python, but I'm always ready to learn new technologies.
-- 🛠 **Skills**: : I'm experienced in .Net, SpringBoot, AWS, CI/CD, and I'm constantly working to improve and expand my skill set.
+- 🛠 **Skills**: : I'm experienced in .Net, SpringBoot, Amazon Cloud Certified, CI/CD, and I'm constantly working to improve and expand my skill set.

 ### Interests and Hobbies